dagon10102010/node-equirectangular-renderer/README.md

 ### Example application

 See the ```example-browser``` folder for an in-browser example.
-The application was created using [Create React App](https://github.com/facebookincubator/create-react-app), see it [README.md](example-browser/README.md) for instructions.
+The application was created using [Create React App](https://github.com/facebookincubator/create-react-app), see its [README.md](example-browser/README.md) for instructions.

 ***TL;DR***